McCord's box turtle

-McCord's box turtle (Cuora mccordi) is a species of turtle in the family Geoemydidae.
-The species is native to China.
+McCord's box turtle (Cuora mccordi) is a species of semi-aquatic turtle in the family Geoemydidae.
+The species is native to the southern Chinese province of Guangxi.
+The species was first described in 1988 from specimens obtained through the wildlife trade, which resulted in prolonged uncertainty regarding its natural distribution.

 Etymology

 The specific name, mccordi, is in honor of American veterinarian William Patrick McCord (born 1950).

 Taxonomy

-Originally described by American herpetologist Carl Henry Ernst in 1988 from a specimen obtained from the Chinese pet trade, Cuora mccordi lacked geographic range data for 19 years until Chinese herpetologist Ting Zhou et al. (2007) were able to report it from the wild.
+Originally described by American herpetologist Carl Henry Ernst in 1988 from a specimen obtained through the Chinese pet trade, Cuora mccordi lacked geographic range data for 19 years until field investigations in the early 2000s documented the species in its natural habitat in Guangxi Province.

+The species belongs to the genus Cuora, a group of Asian box turtles characterized by their hinged plastron, allowing the shell to close completely.
+Its family, Geoemydidae, formerly included within Batagurinae, is a diverse family of turtles commonly known as Asian pond turtles or Eurasian river turtles.
+Phylogenetic analyses have shown that species within the genus are closely related, but exhibit complex evolutionary relationships, including evidence of hybridization and mitochondrial introgression among some taxa.